Numerical Simulations of Gravitational Waves from Early-Universe Turbulence: Results

 \subsection{LISA Detectability}

 The projected sensitivity curve for the LISA space mission was plotted in \Figs{pspecm_scl5_comp2}{pspecm_scl5_comp} along with GW spectra from our runs.
-The plotted sensitivity assumes a mission of four years \cite{RCC18, SC19}.
-The cases ini2--3, each with a turbulent energy input of around 1\% of the total radiation energy density, produce GW amplitudes below LISA's sensitivity, while ini1, with a turbulent energy input of around 10\%, could be detectable.
-An energy input of about 3\% is required to obtain a GW spectrum above LISA's peak sensitivity for runs with an initial helical magnetic field.
-On the other hand, the runs with forced magnetic fields would peak above LISA for an energy input of approximately 2\% for nonhelical forcing, and 3\% for helical forcing, according to our results.
+The plotted sensitivity assumes a mission of four years \cite{RCC18, SC19}, and corresponds to the power law sensitivity obtained assuming a threshold signal-to-noise ratio (SNR) of 10 \cite{Caprini:2019pxz}.
+The cases ini2--3, each with a turbulent energy input of around 1\% of the total radiation energy density, produce signals with a SNR below 10, while ini1, with a turbulent energy input of around 10\%, could be detectable.
+An energy input of about 8\% is required to obtain a GW spectrum with a SNR above 10 for runs with an initial helical magnetic field when $N=100$, and 3\% when $N=10$.
+On the other hand, the runs with forced magnetic fields would be detectable for an energy input of approximately 4\%, according to our results.
 Acoustic forced turbulence has been shown to be the more efficient case considered, even though it leads to a GW spectral peak closer to the forcing peak, which slightly reduces the prospects of detection for $T_\ast = 100 \GeV$ and $N = 100$.
-An energy input of around 0.3\% would be enough in this case for GW spectrum to peak over LISA's sensitivity.
+An energy input of around 0.5\% would be enough in this case for the GW signal to have a SNR above 10.